aws-samples/snap-xcompile/README.md

-# snap_xcompile
+# Snap XCompile
-Scripts to cross-compile snaps for arm64 machines.
+Scripts to cross-compile snaps for arm64 machines using AWS

 ...you need to have src/ and snap/ folders in your workspace with your code and config files...